-- Ask, "What kinds of community support can be given for a child with hydrocephalus?" - Have a few people provide answers.
-Write them on the board if they are in line with the diagram below (or if they are helpful to the child or family).
+- Ask, "What kinds of community support can be given to a child with spina bifida?" - Have a few people provide answers.
+Write them on the board if they are in line with the diagram below (or if they are helpful to the child or family). - Show the chart below for community interventions.
+(Print a large photo of the following diagram or use the presentation visuals in Appendix A-13.)